XYGaoG/DeepCGC/README.md

 $ python main.py --gpu 0 --dataset reddit --ratio 0.001 --generate_adj 0
 ```

-Results will be saved in `./results/`.
-The condensed graph will be saved in `./cond_graph/`.
+Results will be recorded in `./results/` and condensed graphs will be saved in `./cond_graph/`.

 ### Additional Scripts